-Grant has a range of stainless steel cylinders specifically matched to the Aerona heat pumps, which incorporate a larger primary coil for quicker heat transference.
+Grant has a range of stainless steel cylinders specifically matched to the Aerona, which incorporate a larger primary coil for quicker heat transference.
 The cylinders are available in seven indirect single coil versions, ranging from 125-400 litres and five indirect twin coil versions ranging from 170-400 litres.
 Grant Heat Pump cylinders feature compression fittings which are conveniently located to make installation quicker and easier.
 For further information, click here.

 Domestic Hot Water (DHW) Boost kit